GoogleCloudPlatform/cloudml-samples/README.md

 **Visit our new Unified repo [AI Platform samples](https://github.com/GoogleCloudPlatform/ai-platform-samples)**

-If you’re looking for our guides on how to do Machine Learning on Google Cloud Platform (GCP) using other services, please checkout our other repositories:

 ## Google Machine Learning Repositories

 - [ML on GCP](https://github.com/GoogleCloudPlatform/ml-on-gcp), which has guides on how to bring your code from various ML frameworks to [Google Cloud Platform](https://cloud.google.com/) using things like [Google Compute Engine](https://cloud.google.com/compute/) or [Kubernetes](https://kubernetes.io/).